Shunxing-Fan/tptui/README.md

 # Teleport TUI (tptui)

-A modern Terminal User Interface (TUI) for seamless file transfers between local and remote systems.
-Teleport TUI provides an intuitive visual interface for SCP and RSYNC operations, making file transfers as simple as possible.
+A modern Terminal User Interface (TUI) for generating SCP and RSYNC commands.
+This tool helps you visually browse local and remote files, then generates the appropriate transfer commands which you can copy to your clipboard and execute in your terminal.

 ![Project Status](https://img.shields.io/badge/status-stable-green)
 ![Python Version](https://img.shields.io/badge/python-3.7%2B-blue)